mediamonks/MMMPreview/README.md

 # MMMPreview

 UIKit previews in your Xcode canvas.
-Leverages the SwiftUI preview window, but displaying your UIViews / UIViewControllers.
+Leverages the SwiftUI preview window, but displaying your `UIView`s / `UIViewController`s.

-Having a preview of your UIView while developing is a real time saver, especially when strictly using programmatic UI (like all the cool kids do).
+Having a preview of your `UIView` while developing is a real time saver, especially when strictly using programmatic UI (like all the cool kids do).

 (This is a part of `MMMTemple` suite of iOS libraries we use at